 - Renewed focus by PepsiCo on its soft drink portfolio

-- PepsiCo plans stepped up its marketing spend by $600 million in 2012 with an increased focus on the soft drinks.
-PepsiCo will sponsored the Superbowl along with tie-ups with 50 Cent and several movies.
+- PepsiCo stepped up its advertising spend by $300 million in 2012 with an increased focus on the soft drinks.
+PepsiCo will sponsor the Superbowl along with tie-ups with 50 Cent and several movies.
 This can potentially affect Dr Pepper Snapple's market share negatively.
-PepsiCo's strong focus on reviving visibility in the North American market 2012 is a direct threat to Dr Pepper Snapple's sales.

 - New entrants such as Kraft can potentially eat up Dr Pepper Snapple's CSD market share